Integrated structural analysis of the human nuclear pore complex scaffold.

 Xu, M., Beck, M. & Alber, F.

 Cryo-electron tomography allows the visualization of macromolecular complexes in their cellular environments in close-to-live conditions.
 The nominal resolution of subtomograms can be significantly increased when individual subtomograms of the same kind are aligned and averaged.
-A vital step for such a procedure are algorithms that speedup subtomogram alignment and improve accuracy for reference-free subtomogram classification, which will facilitate automation of tomography analysis and overall high throughput in the data processing.
-In this paper, we propose a fast rotational alignment method that uses the Fourier equivalent form of a popular constrained correlation measure that considers missing wedge corrections and density variances in the subtomograms.
-The fast rotational search is based on 3D volumetric matching, which significantly improves the rotational alignment accuracy in particular for highly distorted subtomograms with low SNR and tilt angle ranges in comparison to a fast rotational alignment based on matching of projected 2D spherical images.
-We further integrate our fast rotational alignment method in a reference free iterative subtomogram classification scheme, and propose a local feature enhancement strategy in the classification process.
-We can demonstrate that the automatic method can be used to successfully classify a large number of experimental subtomograms without the need of a reference structure.
+A vital step for such a procedure are algorithms that speedup subtomogram alignment and improve its accuracy to allow reference-free subtomogram classifications.
+Such methods will facilitate automation of tomography analysis and overall high throughput in the data processing.
+Building on previous work, here we propose a fast rotational alignment method that uses the Fourier equivalent form of a popular constrained correlation measure that considers missing wedge corrections and density variances in the subtomograms.
+The fast rotational search is based on 3D volumetric matching, which improves the rotational alignment accuracy in particular for highly distorted subtomograms with low SNR and tilt angle ranges in comparison to fast rotational matching of projected 2D spherical images.
+We further integrate our fast rotational alignment method in a reference-free iterative subtomogram classification scheme, and propose a local feature enhancement strategy in the classification process.
+As a proof of principle, we can demonstrate that the automatic method can successfully classify a large number of experimental subtomograms without the need of a reference structure.

 The quantitative proteome of a human cell line.